CHRIS MACPHERSON

 • Why do we hire individuals instead of teams?

-• Why is hiring based on pattern matching?
+• Why is hiring still mostly pattern matching?

 • Why is college four years long?